lucas-castrow/StreamFuels/README.md

 Yearly fuel sales data by city from ANP database

 ***monthly_operations_state()***:
-Monthly oil production, LGN production, natural gas production, reinjection, flaring and losses, self-consumption, and available natural gas.
+Monthly oil production, NGL production, natural gas production, reinjection, flaring and losses, self-consumption, and available natural gas.
 It provides a comprehensive view of petroleum and gas operations.